-- (1) "Designated language" means a language selected by the Judicial Council for the development of a certification program under Government Code section 68562; - (2) "Certified interpreter" means an interpreter who is certified by the Judicial Council to interpret a language designated by the Judicial Council under Government Code section 68560 et seq.; - (3) "Registered interpreter" means an interpreter in a language not designated by the Judicial Council, who is qualified by the court under the qualification procedures and guidelines adopted by the Judicial Council, and who has passed a minimum of an English fluency examination offered by a testing entity approved by the Judicial Council under Government Code section 68560 et seq.;
+- (1) "Designated language" means a language selected by the Judicial Council for the development of a certification program under Government Code section 68562; - (2) "Certified interpreter" means an interpreter who is qualified by the Judicial Council to interpret in a designated language as defined in (b)(1).
+A certified interpreter has passed the English written exam and the Bilingual Interpreting Exam.